The Advisors.

 7.* VOTING

 The members of the steering group, shall be elected by a majority of 'voting members' present at the AM.
+As of 2019 this will be on line in the members section of the Forum.
 A ‘postal’ vote of all 'members' on the website, may be conducted.
 If there are more nominations than vacancies those with the most votes shall be elected.
 If there are no nominations or not enough nominations the retiring members shall have the power to choose further members for the forthcoming year.

 8.* OFFICERS